streamr-dev/quick-dijkstra/README.md

 # quick-dijkstra

 quick-dijkstra implements the Dijkstra's algorithm as a native C++ library for NodeJS, and as a WebAssembly library for the browsers.
-Speed tests indicate that the native NodeJS library is 10x faster than the js-graph-algorithms Dijkstra implementation written in pure Javascript.
+Speed tests indicate that the native NodeJS library is approximately 10x faster than the js-graph-algorithms Dijkstra implementation written in pure Javascript.
+The native NodeJS library is distributed as NPM package @streamr/quick-dijkstra, and the WebAssembly version as @streamr/quick-dijkstra-webassembly.
+Both versions are build from the same codebase (https://github.com/streamr-dev/quick-dijkstra)

-## Installation (NodeJS native library)
+## NodeJS native library

+### Installation

 The native library gets compiled automatically with npm install

 ```
-npm install
+npm install @streamr/quick-dijkstra
 ```

-## Usage from Javascript (NodeJS native library)
+### Usage from Javascript

 ```
 const QuickDijkstra = require('quick-dijkstra');